ubarsaiyan/bbot-richmessage-testbot/README.md

 1. Logon to [Rocket.Chat bot playground](https://bots.rocket.chat) to interact with your bot
 1. Check .env file for Rocket.Chat playground access credentials

+# Hoe to run the bot

+Change the variables in the `.env` file according to your needs.
+Then run `npm start`.

 # How to test?

 Simply run `npm test`.